 Step 4: Dip each floured chicken cutlet into the egg wash and lift to allow the excess to drain off.
 (Photo #4)

-Step 5: Dip each chicken cutlet into the bread crumb and grated cheese mixture.
+Step 5: Dip each chicken cutlet into the bread crumbs and grated cheese mixture.
 Coat thoroughly.
 If needed, press the breadcrumbs gently onto the surface of the chicken.
 (Photo #5)

 Step 6: Set the breaded chicken cutlets aside and let them rest for at least five minutes before frying.
 This gives the breading ingredients a little time to stick together and adhere properly to the cutlets.
 (Photo #6)